 Mindfulness and coronavirus

 Many people are struggling with anxiety at the moment.
 In response to this, Public Health Wales has launched Activate your life, a free online course.
 This free course is designed to help you improve your mental health and wellbeing.
-Feeling worried or anxious can have a big impact on your health and for some people life can be particularly difficult, and mindfulness can help to allay feelings of anxiety.
+Feeling worried or anxious can have a big impact on your health.
+For some people life can be particularly difficult, and mindfulness can help to allay feelings of anxiety.
 To access the course, click here.

 Please Give me Space